 London’s public realm is a shared amenity in a growing city and the place where citizens can come together to meet, to play, to demonstrate, to exercise and to relax.

 If London’s open spaces come in many different forms, so does their management.
 Alongside traditional publicly-managed parks, many new parks and open spaces have been built as planning obligations, and are sometimes – controversially – managed and maintained by private companies.

 But the city’s open spaces also face big challenges.
 London borough spending on parks and open spaces has fallen, and many authorities are looking at new approaches to paying for and managing open spaces, from greater commercial exploitation for private events and concerts, to handing responsibility over to local communities.

-The project is part of the Mayor’s Good Growth by Design programme and will gather evidence from London public spaces – what does good practice in the design and management of public spaces look like – to inform the standards to which privately-owned public spaces in London should operate.
+The project was part of the Mayor’s Good Growth by Design programme and gathered evidence from London public spaces to inform the standards to which privately-owned public spaces in London should operate.